 Her recent international appearances include a three week tour of Taiwan with the Atlanta Pops Orchestra; a series of guest recitals and master classes in the state of São Paulo, Brazil; a presentation at the International Viola Congress in Adelaide, Australia; a series of chamber music recitals and master classes in the northeastern part of Brazil; and a five-month collaboration with artists at the University of Otago in Dunedin, New Zealand, studying the role of music in peace and conflict issues.

-Joan is a founding member of and tours regularly with the chamber music group Musica Harmonia, formed to promote peace and cultural understanding through musical collaboration.
-The group will be recording a CD of chamber music by Gwyneth Walker.
-The CD will include two works composed specifically for Musica Harmonia.
-Dr. Griffing and cellist Beth Vanderborgh gave the North American premiere of Double Concerto for Violin and Cello by New Zealand composer Anthony Ritchie in June 2012.
-Joan was an Artist-in-Residence at the Brush Creek Arts Foundation in Wyoming in May 2012.
-Upcoming performances include solo violinist in Vaughan Williams’ The Lark Ascending with The Dance Theater of Harlem in May 2014.
+Griffing is a founding member of, and tours regularly with, the chamber music group Musica Harmonia, formed to promote peace and cultural understanding through musical collaboration.
+The group recorded a CD of chamber music by Gwyneth Walker, “When the Spirit Sings”, in 2014.
+Ms Walker composed two of the works specifically for Musica Harmonia.
+In 2012, Dr Griffing and cellist Beth Vanderborgh gave the North American premiere of Double Concerto for Violin and Cello by New Zealand composer Anthony Ritchie as artists in residence at the Brush Creek Arts Foundation in Wyoming.
+In May 2014, she was solo violinist in Vaughan Williams’ The Lark Ascending with The Dance Theater of Harlem.